 Raising awareness of investment strategy obligations: ATO

-Even the government is downplaying the letter, with Senator Mathias Cormann in the Senate on 11 September describing it as the “…recent ATO correspondence in writing to approximately three per cent of SMSF trustees and their auditors who had invested 90 per cent or more in a single asset or asset class and had used a limited-recourse borrowing arrangement to acquire that asset”.
+Even the government is downplaying the letter, with then-senator Mathias Cormann in the Senate on 11 September describing it as the “… recent ATO correspondence in writing to approximately 3 per cent of SMSF trustees and their auditors who had invested 90 per cent or more in a single asset or asset class and had used a limited-recourse borrowing arrangement to acquire that asset”.

 “The ATO’s intention was to raise awareness of investment strategy obligations,” Cormann said.

 Less-diversified SMSFs with limited-recourse borrowing arrangements, he explained, are exposed to asset concentration risk.
 This means that in the event of a drop in the asset price, the funds could suffer significant loss.

 It all seems to add up to the regulator using a terse letter to remind trustees of their obligations around SMSFs, Drum says.
 The negative side of the mail-out is if trustees make investment decisions as a direct result of the letter, without seeking advice and without considering their long-term wealth plans.

 “It shouldn’t be treated in a light-hearted way,” Drum says.
 “It provides, if nothing else, a catalyst or an opportunity for members of the profession to have a discussion with their client.
 It’s a chance for them to invite their client in to have a look at their investment strategy.”

 That’s the real advantage an accountant or adviser has, Wyatt says – they know their client.
 Where the ATO is sending out this letter to individuals the data says are not diversified, an adviser knows whether they are diversified outside their SMSF.
 They also know what other financial interests are in play, and what are the hopes, dreams and risk profiles of the fund members.

 In other words, the adviser knows the context, and that is often the single most important ingredient in the planning of financial success.